prebid/prebid-server/README.md

 Load the landing page in your browser at `http://localhost:8000/`.

+### IDE Recommendation

+The quickest way to start developing Prebid Server in a reproducible environment isolated from your host OS is by using Visual Studio Code with [Remote Container Setup](devcontainer.md).
+This is a recommendation, not a requirement.
+This approach is useful especially if you are developing on Windows, since the Remote Container will run within WSL providing you with the capability to execute bash scripts.

 ## Importing Prebid Server

 Prebid Server is not intended to be imported by other projects.
-Go Modules is used to manage dependencies, which also enables the technical possibility of importing Prebid Server.
+Go Modules is used to manage dependencies, which also makes it possible to import Prebid Server packages.
 This is not supported.
 We offer no guarantees regarding the stability of packages and do not adhere to semantic versioning guidelines.

 ## Contributing
 > [!IMPORTANT]
-> All contributions must follow the [Prebid Code of Conduct](http://prebid.org/wrapper_code_of_conduct.html)
+> All contributions must follow the [Prebid Code of Conduct](https://prebid.org/code-of-conduct/) and the [Prebid Module Rules](https://docs.prebid.org/dev-docs/module-rules.html).

-### Contribute An Adapter
+### Bid Adapter
   allows prebid server to relay a bid request to your SSP and collect bids. you should only contribute an adapter for your own company. contributions from third parties are not permitted. follow the instructions here. click here to see a list of curently supported bidders.

-### Contribute An Analytics Module
+### Analytics Module
  allows prebid server to collect analytics.

-### Contribute A Module
+### Auction Module
   extends the behavior of prebid server in many ways, such as bid filters, a/b testing, etc. follow our instructions here.

 ### Implement A Feature